lewiswilkins/Array-Tomography-Tool/README.md

 # Array Tomography Tool
 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/lewiswilkins/array_tomography_tool)
 ## Running Array Tomography Tool

 The easiest method to running the tool is to use Docker.
 First you will require Docker installed on your computer - go to https://www.docker.com/products/docker-desktop to download and install.
+There are now two available versions of the tool.
+One which runs from the command line and the other now has a full browser based GUI.
+The instructions to run both are below

+### Running the GUI

-Then you need to get the Docker image for the tool.
-Go to your terminal then paste in the following command
+First, the Docker image for the tool needs to be pulled.
+Go to your terminal and paste in the following command

+`docker pull lewiswilkins/array_tomography_tool:v1.0.0-alpha`

+This will take a few mins to download, the image is around 1GB (hope to slim this down in the future).
+Once downloaded run the following command:

+`docker run -it -d -v /path/to/files/:/mnt/files/:delegated -p 3000:30000 -p 5000:5000 lewiswilkins/array_tomography_tool:v1.0.0-alpha`

+Then, open your web browser (this is tested in Safari and Chrome so far) and navigate to `localhost:3000`.
+This may take a few seconds to load while the services are getting up and running in the Docker container.
+You should then see the welcome screen!

+Instructions on how to each module will be included on their respective pages.
+For now it should all be fairly self explanatory.
+One thing to bear in mind - when prompted for a path to an input or output directory, always prefix your path with `/mnt/files/`.
+So, for example, if you wanted to navigate to a file called `yourFile.txt` which is in `yourDir`, the full path would be `/mnt/files/yourDir/yourFile.txt`.

+### Running from the command line

+First, the Docker image for the tool needs to be pulled.
+Go to your terminal and paste in the following command:

 `docker pull lewiswilkins/array_tomography_tool:v0.2.5`